Connect with Sean

 You can also check out my latest blog at www.plunge47.org

 The short bio: Husband to Megan.
 Father of Four.
 Pastor of Chandler since 2010.
 (The Epic Bio is below.)

 Now the crucial details.
 My favorite baseball team is the Kansas City Royals (where I grew up).
 Throughout my travels, from SBU (where I met Meg), to Truett Seminary, and in Augusta as a Middle School Minister, I kept the hope alive!
 For years my hopes and dreams might as well have been stuffed in one of the kids’ build-a-bears.
 We came to Chandler in 2010, hoping to bring new luck and … we did!
-The Royals are World Series Champs!
+The Royals won the World Series!

 As for Megan, she grew up in Tulsa and roots for the Royals out of love (or maybe because I share my ice cream?).
-She was a high school teacher (supporting me through seminary, beauty and brains) before our children came and now she focuses on keeping our house sane.
-Plus she works as a teacher in Chandler’s Preschool and PDO (shameless plug for the program).
+She was a high school teacher (supporting me through seminary, beauty and brains) before our children came and for a time she focused keeping our house sane.
+But when that proved impossible, she became the Secretary at Kearney Middle School.

 People often ask where we found our little ones’ names.
-I must admit we discovered Ivy’s (2006) name in The Village, a movie by M. Night Shyamalan (Not sure what happened, but his early movies are great – packed with truth!).
+I must admit we discovered Ivy’s (2006) name in The Village, a movie by M. Night Shyamalan.
 Phoebe’s (2009) name is found in Romans 16:1, a deacon of the church.
 Darcy’s (2011) name came from a brilliant young lady in Augusta – not the “mister” in some unknown book!
-And little Ezekiel (2015) is named after my favorite prophet.
+And Ezekiel (2015) is named after my favorite prophet.

 Vision for the Church

-My prayer is that our ministry at Chandler may be a place to dive and that it will bring a flow of blessing into the world!
+My prayer is that our ministry at Chandler may be a place to dive and that it will bring a flow of blessing to the world!